teamplify/teamplify-runner/README.md

 ```

 There's also a convenient command to stop the service and start it again.
 It
-could be useful to apply the changes made to the configuration:
+could be useful for applying changes made to the configuration:

 ``` shell
 $ teamplify restart